The key points to review in a PFMEA

-- Failure Modes: Identify potential failure modes for each process step.
+- Failure modes: Identify potential failure modes for each process step.
 A failure mode is a specific way the process can go wrong.

 - Severity (S): Evaluate the severity of each failure mode.
 This is typically rated on a scale from 1 to 10, with 1 being the least severe (minor impact) and 10 being the most potent (significant impact).
 This rating considers the potential consequences of the failure on the product or the customer.